The School Food Trust gives the following advice regarding packed lunches:

 - confectionery such as chocolate bars, chocolate-coated biscuits and sweets.
 Cakes and biscuits are allowed but encourage your child to eat these only as part of a balanced meal.

 - Meat products such as sausage rolls, individual pies, corned meat and sausages / chipolatas should be included only occasionally.

 Heathcote School will provide facilities for pupils bringing in packed lunches and ensure that free, fresh drinking water is readily available at all times.

 As fridge space is not available in school, pupils are advised to bring packed lunches in insulated bags with freezer blocks where possible to stop the food going off.

 Whenever possible, Heathcote School will ensure that packed lunch pupils and school dinner pupils will be able to sit and eat together.

 Be aware of nut allergies.
 We recommend you visit the www.allergyinschools.co.uk website for accurate, reliable information on managing allergies in schools.

-The school also recognises that some students may require special diets that do not allow for the standards to be met exactly.
+The school also recognises that some pupils may require special diets that do not allow for the standards to be met exactly.
 In this case parents are urged to be responsible in ensuring that packed lunches are as healthy as possible.
-For these reasons students are also not permitted to swap food items.
+For these reasons pupils are also not permitted to swap food items.